chinenual/synergize/README.md

 ## Known Issues

-* If you have problems connecting, try a slower baud rate.
-While documentation suggests that the Synergy can support 19,200 baud, mine is more reliable at 9600.
+* If you have problems connecting, be sure to match the baud rate on your Synergy.
+Checking this requires opening up and looking at a jumper on the interface daughter board.
+Mine was set to 9600 (not sure if this was the "factory default" or if it was tweaked by a previous owner).
+As long as Synergize is configured with the same rate, all is good.
+I've since set mine to 19,200 and things work fine.

 * On MacOS, if you change serial parameters, you will need to restart the application in order to "reconnect" to the synergy with those parameters.
 On Windows, you can directly re-connect via the Connect->Connect to Synergy menu.